 Conclusions

 This work demonstrates how a detailed genome-scale metabolic model (GSMM) can be combined with state-of-the-art dynamic modelling and metaheuristic evolutionary algorithms to provide detailed target suggestions for metabolic engineering in an industrially important organism.
 We base our work on an extensive GSMM that complements the genomic coverage of previous models and enables a full exploration of this important industrial organism.
 To devise an appropriate fitness target for this organism growing in batch culture we constructed a fitness function based on the mathematical analysis of a previously introduced dynamic modelling framework – evaluation of such a dynamic model at each evolutionary time-step would not be computationally feasible, by several orders of magnitude, compared to static FBA evaluations.
 Our evolutionary framework enabled continuous adjustment of flux bounds suggesting strategies for more complex synthetic interventions beyond simple Boolean gene deletions.
+The validation of these in vivo would be an important step forward demonstrating the power of in silico guided approaches.
+Initial experiments should focus on transport of the target acids as previous research shows this to be of primary importance.
+With appropriate organic acid export functionality in place, steps should be taken to re-wire the metabolism to match that of the evolved in silico producers reported in this work.
+Flux patterns should be evaluated in silico to identify key steps where high flux is required for optimum productivity, and these should be checked in vivo for potential bottlenecks that could be resolved by targeted overexpression.
+Many of our in silico target suggestions involve multiple finely-tuned constraints to induce the necessary re-distribution of flux, and to achieve these in vivo would require targeted knock-down, promoter engineering, or replacement of native target genes with ones controlled by inducible expression systems.
+Further efforts are needed to enhance the engineering tool-kit to facilitate such endeavours.
 This framework for guiding rational engineering, based on the dynamic batch growth found more commonly in industrial processes, offers considerable potential for future investigations focused on the engineering of other organisms to produce desired products.

 Methods